-The organiser of volunteers undertakes to check a volunteer's suitability for the role by informing of the specific health and safety and other issues around working in post-earthquake conditions.
+The organiser of volunteers undertakes to check a volunteer's suitability for the role by informing them of the specific health and safety and other issues around working in post-flood conditions.

-Items to cover Tick to confirm There will be aftershocks - is the volunteer aware and able to cope with these?
-Provide information on working in an earthquake zone.
+Items to cover Tick to confirm Aware that there will be risks associated with flooding and debris (risks are noted on page 6 of this pamphlet).
+Provide information on working in post-flooding conditions.
 Describe the type of work that needs to be done, and skill level and fitness required.
 Note formal qualifications and /or experience including first aid qualifications.
-Inform volunteers of the general health and safety risks of the work and workplaces, plus site specific risks if known e.g. hazardous substances, chemicals, effluent ponds or disease.
+Inform volunteers of the general health and safety risks of the work and workplaces, plus site specific risks if known.
 Advise that the farmer will provide details of what to do in an emergency.
 Appropriate clothing and footwear.
 Provision of food and drink.
 Transport.
 Organisers of volunteers need to ensure they have a sign in/sign out process for volunteers.
 Volunteers are made aware that this is a sensitive situation and no imagery is to be taken.
 Is the volunteer willing and able for the work involved?